-Vegetation work planning can reduce costs on a per-mile basis by identifying actual work that needs done.
-The goal is to streamline operations and spending, particularly because vegetation management is one of largest budget items for a utility.
+Vegetation work planning can reduce costs on a per-mile basis by identifying actual work that needs to be done.
+The goal is to streamline operations and spending, particularly because vegetation management is one of the largest budget items for a utility.
 Work planning aids with efficiencies in time management and budgeting.

 Additionally, vegetation work planning contributes to increased reliability, eliminating the need for hot-spotting by addressing hazard trees and cycle busters before they cause issues.
 Work can be done to help mitigate risks and avoid outages.

 Davey Resource Group, Inc. (DRG) provides expert work planning by customizing programs to specific utility needs.
 DRG’s utility arborists capture workload data and can access real-time information from any device with a cellular/internet connection.
 Data such as completed and open work areas, storm damage photos, and property owner information are at their fingertips.